yuanz03/tp/docs/UserGuide.md

 #### Listing all teams: `listteam`

-Shows a list of all teams in the PlayBook.
+Shows a list of all the teams in the PlayBook.

 Format: `listteam`

 <box type="tip" seamless>

-**Tip:** Use this to quickly see all teams you've created.
+**Tip:** Use this to quickly see all the teams you have created.
 Helpful for verifying team names before adding new players.
 </box>

 <box type="info" seamless>

-**Expected behaviour:** A list of all team names will be displayed in the `Viewing Teams` panel (e.g., "U16, U18, Reserves").
+**Expected behaviour:** A list of all the team names will be displayed in the `Viewing Teams` panel (e.g., "U16, U18, Reserves").

 </box>

 #### Listing all positions: `listposition`

-Shows a list of all positions in the PlayBook.
+Shows a list of the all positions in the PlayBook.

 Format: `listposition`

 <box type="tip" seamless>

-**Tip:** Use this to check which positions you've already created before assigning positions to players.
+**Tip:** Use this to check which positions you have already created before assigning positions to players.
 </box>

 <box type="info" seamless>

-**Expected behaviour:** A list of all position names will be displayed in the `Viewing Positions` panel (e.g., "LW, ST, GK, CB").
+**Expected behaviour:** A list of all position names will be displayed in the `Viewing Positions` panel (e.g., "LW, ST, GK, MF").

 </box>

 #### Listing all injured players: `listinjured`

-Shows a list of all injured players in the PlayBook.
+Shows a list of all the injured players in the PlayBook.

 Format: `listinjured`

 <box type="tip" seamless>

 **Tips:**
-* Use this command before match day to quickly see who's unavailable.
+* Use this command before match day to quickly see who is unavailable.
-* Combine with team information in the player cards to see which teams are affected by injuries.
+* Combine the result with team information in the player cards to see which teams are affected by injuries.
-* This shows all players with any injury status other than "FIT".
+* This shows all the players with any injury status other than "FIT".
 </box>

 <box type="info" seamless>

 **Expected behaviour:** Only players with injuries (non-FIT status) will be displayed in the `Viewing Players` panel.
-Their injury details will be visible on their player cards.
+Their injury details can be viewed on their player cards.

 </box>